sjnam/dlx/README.md

 # go-dlx
-Golang implementation of Donald Knuth's Algorithm 7.2.2.1M for covering with multiplicities and colors.
+Golang implementation of Donald Knuth's Algorithm 7.2.2.1{**X, C, M**}
+for exact covering or covering with multiplicities and colors.
 This code is based on the Algorithm M described in https://www-cs-faculty.stanford.edu/~knuth/fasc5c.ps.gz

 ## Usage